Entrance Exam Requirement

 - The applicant must have earned a cumulative grade point average of a 3.0 or higher on a 4.0 scale (or equivalent).

-An applicant granted the waiver who has not successfully completed (grades of B [3.0] or greater) courses that demonstrate the ability to manage the quantitative rigor of the MBA may be admitted on a conditional basis.
+An applicant who has been granted the waiver but has not successfully completed (grades of B [3.0] or greater) courses within the master's or terminal degree program that demonstrate the ability to manage the quantitative rigor of the MBA may be admitted on a conditional basis.

 To request a waiver, please email your request along with a scanned copy of your graduate transcript to email@example.com.
 Unofficial transcripts are acceptable.
 Official transcripts will be required for the waiver to be finalized.